-Goal 1: Maintain and enhance opportunities for resource based industries dependent on rural lands and provide opportunity for compatible economic growth and development
+Goal 1: Encourage opportunities for resource based industries dependent on rural lands and provide opportunity for compatible economic growth and development

-- Goal 2: Attract, retain, and expand quality businesses and industries that will improve the employment and personal income base of the Town. - Goal 3: Help provide sufficient commercial and industrial lands adjacent to public facilities and transportation services that are cost effective and environmentally compatible. - Goal 4: Support the organizational growth of economic development programs in the town and region. - Goal 5: Maintain the utility, communication, and transportation infrastructure systems that promote economic development. - Goal 6: Maintain a quality workforce to strengthen existing businesses and maintain a high standard of living.
+- Goal 2: Promote quality businesses and industries that will improve the employment and personal income base of the Town. - Goal 3: Help provide sufficient commercial and industrial lands adjacent to public facilities and transportation services that are cost effective and environmentally compatible. - Goal 4: Support the organizational growth of economic development programs in the town and region. - Goal 5: Maintain the utility, communication, and transportation infrastructure systems that promote economic development.